The side hustle can be a game changer

 I decided to try and make myself stand out among the many by doing a Masters in Composition for Film and Television.
 Income was important though so I started doing a few retail and catering jobs to keep afloat while I nurtured the skills I had developed.
 The first was a catering job in a café for just over six months; the second was an used-electronics retail store for a year; the third another electronics store, this time with a promising career ladder to climb that I almost considered changing career direction as the financial support was quite good and had a few creative outlets.
 While doing these jobs however, I could not shake the feeling that I was unhappy and unsatisfied, while whenever I was teaching a student here and there or composing a song or two, I was enthused and buzzing with energy.

-With a degree in music performance and a masters in composition, I felt I had an advantage of having two skill sets.
+With a degree in music performance and a masters in music composition, I felt I had an advantage of having two skill sets.
 While it's good to have a singular plan of what career you want to do, I knew that both of these were worth using.
-I had already started to teach clarinet and saxophone and so continued to advertise and offer my services as an instrument teacher, while also finding composition work on request forums, taking any rejected music I had made that did not fit the brief and posting it on stock-music libraries.
+I had already started to teach clarinet and saxophone and so continued to advertise and offer my services as an instrument teacher, while also finding music composition work on request forums, taking any rejected music I had made that did not fit the brief and posting it on royalty-free stock music libraries.

 Over time, I found that these two enterprises were doing well enough to keep me afloat and were starting to get tricky to balance alongside a retail job.
 The steady income of the retail work had been so helpful and that guaranteed paycheck at the end of the month had been lovely but it was time to gamble and take the plunge, making the music full-time.
 I'll admit, doing this cut down my monthly income significantly but I could survive on what I was making and the most important thing was - I was happy.

-I love teaching.
-I love composing.
+I love teaching music.
+I love composing music.
 Doing it all day, every day is great fun.
 Working in retail, especially the last job, had great benefits but it had been tough and, at times, soul-destroying.
-Does that mean the music is easy - no. It's hard work building a business but it is mine and I get a huge satisfaction and sense of pride out of seeing it grow; seeing my students improve and enjoy their lessons; hearing my music played in projects and even seeing what I believe the least promising of my music being purchased.
+Does that mean the music is easy - no. It's hard work building a business but it is mine and I get a huge satisfaction and sense of pride out of seeing it grow; seeing my students improve and enjoy their music lessons; hearing my music productions played in projects and even seeing what I believe the least promising of my music compositions being purchased.